 Summer 2018 Spreepark Performative Art Tours

-In Summer 2018, the Urban Culture Institute will offer performative art tours in the Spreepark of Berlin as part of a summer-long program featuring five artists/teams who interpret the park's special features in various formats.
-Participants will be invited to discover imaginary worlds, to taste plants, to share memories, to ask questions of ownership and property, or to become part of musical stagings.
+In Summer 2018, the Urban Culture Institute offered performative art tours in the Spreepark of Berlin as part of a summer-long program featuring five artists/teams who interpreted the park's special features in various formats.
+Participants were invited to discover imaginary worlds, to taste plants, to share memories, to ask questions of ownership and property, or to become part of musical stagings.

 Live: Nature Music Scenery